scade-platform/SCADE/README.md

 Join our growing community of Swift developers who use SCADE for cross-platform app development.
 You can connect with us at:

-- [GitHub Discussions](https://github.com/your-username/scade/discussions): Engage in conversations, ask questions, and share your knowledge.
+- [GitHub Discussions](https://github.com/scade-platform/scade/discussions): Engage in conversations, ask questions, and share your knowledge.
+- [Slack Discussions](https://github.com/scade-platform/scade/discussions): Join SCADE's slack channel and engage in conversations.
 - [Twitter](https://twitter.com/scade_io): Follow us on Twitter for the latest updates and news about SCADE.
+- [LinkedIn](https://site.com/scade_io): Follow us on LinkedIn for the latest updates and news about SCADE.
+- [Facebook](https://site.com/scade_io): Follow us on Facebook for the latest updates and news about SCADE.

 Thank you for choosing SCADE as your cross-platform Swift app development tool.
 We look forward to seeing the amazing applications you create! 🙌